NiclasOlofsson/MiNET/README.md

 For a 30 seconds quick start check this video [MiNET quick windows tutorial](https://www.youtube.com/watch?v=AOgZx2vaIyw) by [Bamuel](https://github.com/Bamuel).

 For a windows installation you can choose to download the binary from the build server or fetch the code and compile from Visual Studio.
-Note that MiNET require .NET 4.6
+Note that MiNET requires .NET 4.6.

 When downloading exe & dll files from the web they will often be sandboxed - You will need to right click and unblock within the properties window to allow these to be ran without errors.

 ### Mono (Linux & Mac)
-0.15 introduced a lot of chrypto, and that is not nearly implemented on Mono.
+MCPE 0.15 introduced a lot of crypto, which is not implemented on Mono.
 So until another solution comes along, Mono support is not possible.
 ~~[Mono Installation](https://github.com/NiclasOlofsson/MiNET/wiki/Running-MiNET-on-Linux)~~